 - Impact of culture on patient presentation, doctor-patient and team relationships, and the provision of medical care

 - Exchange of knowledge with other students, health professionals, and trainees

 - Spend time with dynamic, smart, resourceful University of Botswana and Penn faculty committed to working in resource-limited settings

 The Center for Global Health sends cohorts of three students throughout the year starting in mid-May.
-Andie Yost sends an announcement to students in mid-November with rotation dates and application information.
+Andie Yost sends an information session announcement to MS3s in mid-August.

 Clinical Clerkships with Ben Gurion University of the Negev’s Medical School for International Health (MSIH)